 What are the different formats of meetings?

 There are many meeting formats in S.L.A.A.
-Each meeting’s format is decided upon by “group conscience,” and is subject to change by that group.
+Each meeting’s format is decided upon by “group conscience,” (decided by members of the group collectively,) and is subject to change by that group.
 Here are some common meeting formats.
 Several of these formats may be combined in any meeting.

-- Speaker Meeting – One or more members of S.L.A.A. share experience, strength, and hope by telling their “stories.”
+Speaker Meeting – One or more members of S.L.A.A. share experience, strength, and hope by telling their “stories,” typically for 10 - 20 minutes.
 Each speaker’s story provides an opportunity to reflect on our own history, feelings, and challenges.

 Who runs the meeting?

 An S.L.A.A. meeting is run by its members.
-Typically, there is a member who guides the meeting (the secretary), another who is entrusted with the group’s finances (the treasurer), and perhaps one other who orders the literature for the group.
+Typically, there is a member who guides the meeting (the leader, who is sometimes also the secretary), another who is entrusted with the group’s finances (the treasurer), and perhaps one other who orders the literature for the group.
 These “trusted servants” are volunteers elected to regular service positions in the group by its members.

 What do other people in the meeting do?

 Many members take part in other aspects of the meeting as well.
-These service opportunities can involve helping to set up the meeting, identifying oneself as a sponsor, putting away chairs, talking with newcomers after the meeting, or representing the group at the regional (Intergroup) level.
+These service opportunities can involve helping to set up the meeting, keeping a list of phone numbers, identifying oneself as a sponsor, putting away chairs, talking with newcomers after the meeting, or representing the group at the regional (Intergroup) level.